Anmol-Chand/expense-tracker/README.md

-# Expense Tracker Bootstraped with create-react-app
+# PATCH -1 Expense Tracker Bootstraped with create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).